Basic Algorithm Templates

 20

-// Merge all intervals with intersections
+// Merge all intervals that have intersections

 void merge(vector<PII> &segs)